Last updated on October 20, 2025

-• External auditors, on the other hand, don't work for the company.
+External audits, on the other hand, don't work for the company.
 They look at bigger things like how the company is seen by others, how well it works, and how it treats its employees.
 This gives them a different perspective on the company's finances.

 Internal audits are really important when it comes to checking how well a company is doing financially.
-They help make sure that the company is following all the rules and standards it needs to.
+It involves reviewing financial records, operational processes, and risk management systems to ensure compliance with UAE laws, internal policies, and international standards

-The people who do these audits, called internal auditors, are usually certified public accountants (CPAs) in Dubai and UAE.
+The people who do these audits, called internal auditors, are typically qualified professionals with certifications such as CIA (Certified Internal Auditor), ACCA, or CA. in Abu Dhabi and UAE.
 They're the ones who keep an eye on how money is handled inside the company and make sure everything is done right.

 Internal auditing is all about making sure the company is running smoothly.
 Internal auditors work independently to make sure the company is doing its best.
 They can focus on different areas of the company depending on what they're good at.